grace-notes/website/contents/topics/responsibility.md

 they light a lamp and put it under the peck-measure, but they put it on the lampstand, and it illuminates all that is in the house.
 16 So let your light shine before men, so that they might behold your good works and glorify your Father Who is in heaven.”

-2. Outline.
+## Outline

 The principle of salt, v.13.

-· The identification of the hearers with salt.
+* The identification of the hearers with salt.

-· The application of salt to witnessing.
+* The application of salt to witnessing.

-· The loss of saltiness due to foolishness.
+* The loss of saltiness due to foolishness.

-· The uselessness of saltless salt.
+* The uselessness of saltless salt.

 The principle of light, vv.14-16.

-· The identification of the hearers with light, v.14a.
+* The identification of the hearers with light, v.14a.

-· The unhideability principle, v.14b.
+* The unhideability principle, v.14b.

-· The foolishness of lighting and hiding, v.15a.
+* The foolishness of lighting and hiding, v.15a.

-· The usefulness of the fully exposed light, v.15b.
+* The usefulness of the fully exposed light, v.15b.

-· The application to the hearers, v.16.
+* The application to the hearers, v.16.

 This passage is not all what you might think, for it poses a dispensational variable exclusive to the dispensation of the hypostatic